 In simple terms, energy is stored in a large battery, which drives a powerful electric motor.
 Easy.
 To charge it, simply plug it into a home chargepoint, or a public charger when you're out and about, and the car will take care of the rest.
-Plug it in at home, and you wake up every morning with a full tank in the case of the e-Niro, thats a potential 282-mile range!
+Plug it in at home, and you wake up every morning with a full tank in the case of the All-New Kia Niro EV, that's a potential 285-mile range!
 The car then drives on battery power alone, there is no need to add petrol or diesel.
 It can even add charge to the battery while you are driving by recovering energy that would normally be lost when braking for example.

 Another major perk is home charging.
 Imagine waking up every day with a full tank.
 You can get a £500 OLEV grant to help you pay for the home charger, too.
 Just plug in when you get home, and your car takes care of the rest